Miloš Kocić: Professional

-Kocić made his 2011 season debut on July 27 in a 2–1 home victory over Real Esteli. during Champions League play.
+Kocić made his 2011 season debut on July 27 under Aron Winter in a 2–1 home victory over Real Esteli during Champions League play.
 A few weeks later on August 13 Miloš played in his first league match of the season with Stefan Frei sustaining a minor injury in practice that week, the game against Real Salt Lake ended in a 1–0 home victory.
 During that game Kocić made an impressive save in the 90th minute of play from a Will Johnson volley that later earned Miloš MLS Save of the Week Honours.

 At the start of the 2012 season there was much doubt over who the starting keeper would be, after Frei started the first game against Los Angeles Galaxy in the first leg of the Champions League quarter finals.
 Kocić started in the return leg with a stand out performance, a week later Frei sustained a broken fibula during training requiring surgery expected to keep him out for six months.
+On March 31, 2012 in a league encounter against Columbus Crew, Kocić saved a penalty kick taken by Milovan Mirošević.
+The save was nominated for Save of the Week.

 Kocić, along with Ryan Johnson, was traded to the Portland Timbers on December 12, 2012 for the third overall selection in the 2013 MLS SuperDraft, Joe Bendik and allocation money.
 "With the addition of Miloš, we felt it was important to add another experienced goalkeeper to strengthen our depth in that position," said Timbers technical director Gavin Wilkinson.
 In 2014, he signed a three-year contract with Győri ETO FC in the Nemzeti Bajnokság I.